oddz/dh150-audrey/assignment6/README.md

 ### Tasks

-I chose some common tasks that would exercise some of the main features of the application: adding a tasks, making a list, and utilizing a calendar.
+I chose some common tasks that would exercise some of the main features of the application: adding a task, making a list, and utilizing the calendar.

 1) Input a homework assignment